 6sqft takes its name from the notion of “personal space.”
 This concept was introduced by anthropologist Edward T. Hall back in 1966 as a way of defining how people behave and react in different types of culturally established spaces.

 As New Yorkers, the size of our personal space is in constant flux—it shrinks as we travel on the subway, and we typically regain our latitude when we enter our neighborhoods and homes.
 Though oftentimes our limited space is attributed to the sheer number of people that inhabit our dense cityscape, at the same time, we are unique in that we constantly allow our personal space to blend with our social: The thoughtful coffee shop conversations we have with strangers; when we enlist the help of a passerby to carry our stroller down a crowded stairwell.

 Hall theorizes that personal space measures just a little over two square feet, while our social space can extend well beyond sixty-four square feet.
 We believe that the area where these two meld—that area where New Yorkers are at their best—is six square feet.

 About our team…

 Dana is a writer and preservationist with a passion for all things New York.
-After graduating from New York University with a B.A. in Urban Design & Architecture Studies, she worked at the Greenwich Village Society for Historic Preservation, where she planned the organization’s public programs and wrote for their blog Off the Grid.
-Outside of 6sqft, she writes for CIRCA, an online historic house marketplace, and leads walking tours about the cultural history of city neighborhoods.
+After graduating from New York University’s Urban Design & Architecture Studies program, she worked as the events coordinator at the Greenwich Village Society for Historic Preservation and for a fundraising consulting firm that specialized in NYC-based arts organizations.
+In her free time, she works as a licensed tour guide, leading walks on the cultural, social, and architectural history of the city’s diverse neighborhoods.
 Follow her on Twitter @danaschulzNYC.